westlicht/performer/_pages/manual/index.md

 - When editing the _Gate_ layer on a sequence of a _Note_ track, pressing `S[1-16]` enables/disables the gate values.
 - When editing any other layer on a sequence of a _Note_ track, holding one or multiple step buttons and pressing the `ENCODER` enables/disables the gate values.
 This comes in handy for example when editing note values, as gates can easily be enabled/disabled without switching layers.
 - When editing the _Note_ layer, notes can be entered by holding `S[1-16]` and pressing keys on an external MIDI keyboard.
+- When editing the _Note_ or _Note Range_ layer on a sequence with a chromatic scale, holding `SHIFT` and rotating the `ENCODER` will move notes up and down by octaves.
 - When editing layers on a sequence of a _Curve_ track, pressing and rotating the `ENCODER` adjusts the values in smaller steps.
+- When editing the _Min_ or _Max_ layer on a sequence of a _Curve_ track, pressing `SHIFT` or `ENCODER` and rotating the `ENCODER` will adjust the value in smaller steps.

 <h4>Advanced Step Selection</h4>